raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 EOF
 ```

+> Note: We are not specifying the certificate details - tlsCertFile and tlsPrivateKeyFile - in the `kubelet.service` file

 Things to note here:
 - **bootstrap-kubeconfig**: Location of the bootstrap-kubeconfig file.
-- **cert-dir**: The directory where the generated certificates are stored.
+- **cert-dir=/var/lib/kubelet/pki/**: The directory where the generated certificates are stored (does NOT exist yet, will be generated once CSR has been approved)
 - **rotate-certificates**: Rotates client certificates when they expire.
-- **rotate-server-certificates**: Requests for server certificates on bootstrap and rotates them when they expire.
+- **rotate-server-certificates**: Requests for server certificates on bootstrap and rotates them when they expire
+- **--kubeconfig=/var/lib/kubelet/kubeconfig** does NOT exist yet, **WILL BE GENERATED ONCE THE CSR HAS BEEN APPROVED**

-## Step 7 Configure the Kubernetes Proxy
+## Step 7 Configure the Kubernetes Proxy (same as worker-1)

 In one of the previous steps we created the kube-proxy.kubeconfig file.
 Check [here](https://github.com/mmumshad/kubernetes-the-hard-way/blob/master/docs/05-kubernetes-configuration-files.md) if you missed it.